We take our current and future users' security very seriously. That is why we built a mechanism to ensure our system is reliable and secure.

 We have developed several additional techniques to discern bot behaviors.
 For security reasons, we won’t go into further detail here.

 In addition to our automatic flagging system, Hey community members can report unusual or excessive behaviours.
 While we may all have different opinions, points of view, or feelings when facing sensitive issues, it doesn’t mean we should defame, insult, or disrespect at each other.
-Unfortunately, some of us seem to think otherwise, and do so very candidly.
-The Internet folks have even coined a word for them: trolls.

 Even though Hey has been designed to encourage users to be helpful to each other (via rewards, credibility points, reviewing flagged user behavior, etc.), we came up with penalties in case some users’ behavior damages the network’s good nature.